vacp2p/rfc/content/docs/rfcs/32/README.md

 Otherwise if the application is distributed, the slashing will be implemented on each user's client.

+### Implementation notes

 Each user of the protocol (server or otherwise) will need to store metadata for each message received by each user, for the given epoch.
 The data can be deleted when the epoch passes.
-Storing metadata is required, so that if a user sends more than the 2 messages per epoch, they can be slashed and removed from the protocol.
+Storing metadata is required, so that if a user sends more than one unique signal per epoch, they can be slashed and removed from the protocol.
-The metadata stored contains the `x`, `y` shares and the `nullifier` for the user for each message.
+The metadata stored contains the `x`, `y` shares and the `internal_nullifier` for the user for each message.
 If enough such shares are present, the user's secret can be retreived.

 One way of storing received metadata (`messaging_metadata`) is the following format: